elven-js/elvenjs-website/src/docs/recipes.md

 </html>
 ```

 After using one of the login methods, your data will be kept in the localStorage for further usage and synchronization.
-No worries, nothing private, and it will stay in your browser.
+No worries, nothing private.

 From now on, you can sign and send transactions.

 ### How to send EGLD

-Let's not copy the part of the code responsible for initialization and auth here.
+For this example, let's omit the code responsible for initialization and auth.
 You can check it above.
 Let's focus on the EGLD operations:

 ```html
 <html>